-Diana Dakhlallah is an Assistant Professor of Organizational Behaviour.
+Diana Dakhlallah is an Assistant Professor of Organisational Behaviour.
 She joined Desautels in 2018 after completing her PhD at Stanford University.

-Her research interests include economic sociology, political economy, healthcare markets, global health, bribery, development, social incentives, organizations, and morally and socially contentious markets
+Her research interests include economic sociology, organisational theory, political economy, healthcare markets, global health, bribery, and development.

 Prof. Dakhlallah has two broad streams of research:

-STREAM 1 Her most recent work falls at the intersection of the political economy of service provision in public sector organizations and global health.
+STREAM 1 Her most recent work falls at the intersection of the political economy of service provision in public sector organisations and global health.

 She has combined in-depth field work, survey methods, field experimental methods, and behavioural interventions to examine the dynamics of bribe exchange and care between frontline providers and beneficiaries during service provision in public healthcare establishments.
 In particular, she leverages these methods to explore the role that social incentives play in structuring the nature and quality of interactions between healthcare providers and healthcare seekers to both understand and mitigate governance issues.
 This work is conducted in the context of the MENA region.

-The lessons from her recent work shed light on questions related to the interpretation, measurement, scaling, social-influence dynamics, and institutionalization of unsanctioned transactions within organizations and at the societal level.
+The lessons from her recent work shed light on questions related to the interpretation, measurement, scaling, social-influence dynamics, and institutionalisation of unsanctioned transactions inside organisations and at the societal level.

 Three papers are linked to this research:

 D. Dakhlallah.
-A Field Experiment on Reputational Incentives and Bribe Exchange.
+Collective Reputation and Bribe Exchange: A Field Experiment.
 [Expand for Abstract]